 A village at war: When Irvington mourned its fallen Great War heroes

-On June 14, 1917, 14,000 American troops set sail from New York Harbor aboard four convoys of ships bound for Brest, France to augment battle-weary French and British troops on the Western Front in World War I.
+On June 14, 1917, 14,000 American troops set sail from New York Harbor aboard four convoys bound for Brest, France to augment battle-weary French and British troops on the Western Front as World War I entered its third year.

 Kindervatter, born May 24, 1897, was the veteran of the pair.
 He'd enlisted on Jan.
-26, 1916 at age 18 and reported for duty at Fort Slocum in New Rochelle, N.Y.
+26, 1916 at age 18 and reported for duty at Fort Slocum in New Rochelle.
 McGovern, born in Irvington on Dec.
-20, 1898, had enlisted on April 26, 1917, a day shy of three weeks after Congress on April 6 had approved a declaration of war.
+20, 1898, enlisted on April 26, 1917, a day shy of three weeks after Congress on April 6 had approved a declaration of war.

-The two shared much in common besides a penchant to serve their country.
+The two shared much besides a penchant to serve their country.
 Here's a glimpse:

-A key difference between the two would have been their religious affiliations.
-McGovern and his family were parishioners at Immaculate Conception Roman Catholic Church at 6 North Broadway, Kindervatter and his family members of the congregation of St. Barnabas Episcopal Church directly across the street.
+A key difference between the soldiers was their religious affiliation.
+McGovern was a parishioner at Immaculate Conception Roman Catholic Church at 6 North Broadway, Kindervatter a congregant at St. Barnabas Episcopal Church across the street.

-World War I had become reality for the United States, some nine weeks after Congress had declared war April 6 on Imperial Germany and its allies.
-The American Expeditionary Forces that departed on June 14 and included McGovern and Kindervatter, were seen as a show of promise.
-They were the only U.S. troops believed by American military leaders to be properly prepared to fight.
+World War I had become reality for the United States, some nine weeks after Congress declared war on Imperial Germany and its allies.
+The American Expeditionary Forces that departed on June 14 and included McGovern and Kindervatter were seen by the French and British as a sort of promissory note pending the training of the undermanned U.S. forces.
+The AEF were the only U.S. troops believed by military leaders to be properly trained to fight.

-The AEF convoys changed course because of fears of German U-boat attacks on June 24 from Brest, France's western-most port, for the smaller Loire River port of Saint-Nazaire and arrived on June 25.
-Troops took turns disembarking, with McGovern's 5th Regiment and Kindervatter's 26th Regiment setting foot on French soil on June 27.
+AEF convoys fearing German U-boat attacks, bypassed Brest, France's western-most port, on June 24 for the smaller Loire River port of Saint-Nazaire and arrived there on June 25.
+Troops took turns disembarking beginning on the 26th, with McGovern's 5th Regiment and Kindervatter's 26th Regiment not landing on French soil until June 27.

-The outfits of both McGovern and Kindervatter spent the rest of 1917 training and working in support of French forces primarily, learning about trench warfare -- or more specifically how to dig trenches and use them as bases for attack and defense -- and gas warfare, under the direction of AEF commander Maj.
+McGovern and Kindervatter spent the rest of the year training and working in support of French forces learning how to dig trenches for use as bases for attack and defense as well gas warfare under the direction of AEF commander Maj.
 Gen. John J. "Black Jack" Pershing.
 They took part in some military actions, but their main fighting roles would come after June 1, 1918.

 PRIVATE McGOVERN'S LAST DAY